Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Learning a Distance Function

 Note that this is only an approximation, and choosing larger values of $v$ for a given $b$ is always beneficial, if sufficient memory is available.
 For all slices, the gradients are accumulated during backpropagation since other aggregations would required a computational graph of the original, impractical size.
 Eq.~\ref{eq: correlation slicing} still requires the computation of the means $\bar{d}$ and $\bar{g}$ as a pre-process over all samples.
 Both can be approximated with the running means $\tilde{d}$ and $\tilde{g}$ for efficiency ($RM$).
 For small values of $v$, the slicing results in very coarse, unstable correlation results.
 To alleviate that, it is possible to use a running mean over all previous values $\tilde{r}_k = (1/k) ( r_k + \sum_{l=1}^{k-1} r_l )$.
-This aggregation ($AG$) can stabilize the gradients of individual $r_k$ as they converge to the true correlation value, as illustrated in App.~\ref{app: loss experiment stability}.
+This aggregation ($AG$) can stabilize the gradients of individual $r_k$ as they converge to the true correlation value.

 Fig.~\ref{fig: loss comparison} displays the resulting performance on our data, when training with different combinations of $b$, $v$, $RM$, and $AG$.
 All models exhibit similar levels of memory consumption and were trained with the same random training seed.
-When comparing models with and without $RM$ (blue vs red and purple vs orange) both are on par in most cases, even though computation times for a running mean are about $20\%$ lower.
-Networks with and without $AG$ (blue vs purple and red vs orange) generalize similarly, however, models with the aggregation exhibit less fluctuations during optimization, leading to an easier training process.
-Overall, this experiment demonstrates that choosing larger $v$ consistently leads to better results (marker shape), so more accurate correlations are beneficial over a large batch size $b$ in memory limited scenarios.
+When comparing models with and without $RM$ both are on par in most cases, even though computation times for a running mean are about $20\%$ lower.
+Networks with and without $AG$ generalize similarly, however, models with the aggregation exhibit less fluctuations during optimization, leading to an easier training process.
+Overall, this experiment demonstrates that choosing larger $v$ consistently leads to better results (marker shape), so more accurate correlations are beneficial over a large batch size $b$ in memory-limited scenarios.
 Thus, we use $b=1$ and $v=55$ for the final model.